weaviate/weaviate-io/_posts/blog/2022-09-21-Distance-Metrics-in-Vector-Search.md

 There are three positions where the numbers are different (highlighted above).
 Therefore, the Hamming distance is equal to 3.
 [Norouzi et al.](https://papers.nips.cc/paper/2012/hash/59b90e1005a220e2ebc542eb9d950b1e-Abstract.html){:target="_blank"} stated that binary sequences are storage efficient and allow storing massive datasets in memory.
 There is a great page in the [Weaviate documentation](/developers/weaviate/current/architecture/binary-passage-retrieval.html){:target="_blank"} that explains this in more detail.

 ## How to Choose a Distance Metric
 As a rule of thumb, it is best to use the distance metric that matches the model that you’re using.
-For example, if you’re using a Siamese Neural Network (SNN) the contrastive loss function incorporates the euclidean distance.
+For example, if you’re using a [Siamese Neural Network](https://en.wikipedia.org/wiki/Siamese_neural_network) (SNN) the contrastive loss function incorporates the euclidean distance.
 Similarly, when fine-tuning your sentence transformer you define the loss function.
 The [CosineSimilarityLoss](https://www.sbert.net/docs/package_reference/losses.html#cosinesimilarityloss){:target="_blank"} takes two embeddings and computes the similarity based on the cosine similarity.

 To summarize, there is no ‘one size fits all’ distance metric.
 It depends on your data, model, and application.
-As mentioned above, there are cases where the cosine distance and dot product are the same; however, it depends on if the magnitude is important.
+As mentioned above, there are cases where the cosine distance and dot product are the same; however, the magnitude may or may not be important.
 This also goes for the accuracy/speed tradeoff between the Manhattan and euclidean distance.

 > Use the distance metric that matches the model that you’re using.